rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

 That is, because if a non-empty section has no subsections, then it contains at least one inactive node that is strictly associated with it.
-If a non-empty section also contains subsections, then such a parent section also strictly contains the sectioning nodes of one or more subsections.
+If a non-empty section contains subsections, then such a parent section will (also) strictly contain the sectioning nodes of one or more subsections.

 **CLARIFICATION**
 The very first node of a section always is strictly associated with it.
 Put differently, a section has no implicitly associated node that is presequent to its first strictly associated node.

 In order to begin with an implicitly associated node, the very first node would have to be strictly associated with a subsection.
 But, as no sectioning node